EndlessInternational/adaptive_configuration/README.md

   - AdaptiveConfiguration converts `'1500'` to `1500` (Integer).
   - Converts `'0.75'` to `0.75` (Float).
   - Converts `'2023-01-01'` to a `Date` object.
-- **Error Handling:**
-  - If you provide a value that cannot be converted, it raises a `TypeError`.

 ---

 ## Custom Converters

-You can define custom converters for your own types, allowing you to extend the framework's capabilities.
+You can define custom converters for your own types, allowing you to extend the gem's capabilities.

 ### Example: